gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ### How `unhealthy_requests_limit` and `unhealthy_interval` works

-When a GitLab instance is unavailable for an extended period of time (for example, during a version upgrade), the runners configured for that instance become idle and do not resume job processing for 30-60 minutes after the GitLab instance is available again.
+When a GitLab instance is unavailable for a long time (for example, during a version upgrade), its runners become idle.
+The runners do not resume job processing for 30-60 minutes after the GitLab instance is available again.

 To increase or decrease the duration that runners are idle, change the `unhealthy_interval` setting.

-To change the number of times the runner attempts to connect to the GitLab server and receive an unhealthy sleep before becoming idle, change the `unhealthy_requests_limit` setting.
+To change runner's number of connection attempts to the GitLab server and receive an unhealthy sleep before becoming idle, change the `unhealthy_requests_limit` setting.
 For more information, see [How `check_interval` works](advanced-configuration.md#how-check_interval-works).